-With these components, the system can collect information from each job and execute the corresponding scheduling plan.
-The whole scheduling procedure has 4 steps: \begin{enumerate} \item Collecting the new jobs information through the \textit{Global Controller}. \item The \textit{Memory Scheduler} generates the initial scheduling plan and distributes it to the corresponding job's \textit{Executor} through the \textit{Global Controller}. \item The \textit{Swap Scheduler} and the \textit{Swap Executor} execute the scheduling plan during computing.
-Also, the \textit{Executor} executes the recomputation events at running. \item The \textit{Executor} collects the time cost of each operator and reports to the \textit{Global Controller}.
-When the current operators' time cost and the time cost used to generate the last scheduling plan deviate more than the preset threshold, the \textit{Global Controller} will call the \textit{Memory Scheduler} to update the scheduling plan based on the newest estimated \textit{Tensor Access Sequence}. \end{enumerate}
+The system can collect information from each job and execute the corresponding scheduling plan with these components.
+The whole scheduling procedure has four steps: \begin{enumerate} \item Collecting the new jobs information through the \textit{Global Controller}. \item The \textit{Memory Scheduler} generates the initial scheduling plan and distributes it to the corresponding job's \textit{Executor} through the \textit{Global Controller}. \item The \textit{Swap Executor} executes the scheduling plan during computing.
+Also, the \textit{Executor} performs the recomputation events at running. \item The \textit{Executor} collects the time cost of each operator and reports to the \textit{Global Controller}.
+When the current operators' latency and the latency used to generate the previous scheduling plan deviate more than the preset threshold, the \textit{Global Controller} will call the \textit{Memory Scheduler} to update the scheduling plan based on the newest estimated \textit{Tensor Access Sequence}. \end{enumerate}